Zaokret/Discord.Broker/README.md

  - $recommend "media term" - shows 5 most similar pieces of media with a text description from wikipedia, link to wikipedia and youtube

 This is a high level overview of the commands and doesn't represent exactly how these commands are used.
-For the full list of commands and their exact explanation you need to join the server issue command:
+For the full list of commands and their explanation you need to join the server and issue the command:

  - $commands